 4. Help others

 Step outside of your daily routine and look at the world around you.
-Most of the time we are drowning in our own worries, creating negative feelings, and ignoring others.
+Most of the time we are drowning in our worries, creating negative feelings, and ignoring others.
 By completing a random act of kindness, you will start seeing the world from a broader perspective and will be rewarded with positivity.

-An excellent way to practice kindness and helping those in need is by volunteering.
+An excellent way to practice kindness and help those in need is by volunteering.
 According to a 2013 study published in Psychology and Aging, volunteering boosts physical health (helps to prevent cardiovascular disease) and mental health.
 It also gives you a stronger sense of purpose and greater self-esteem — all positive factors that should be present in our lives.

 5. Practice healthy habits

 Your mind and your body are engaged in a permanent conversation.
 To keep a positive mind, you need to keep your body in an optimal state of health by practicing healthy habits.
 The physician Anthelme Brillat-Savarin said, “Tell me what you eat, and I will tell you what you are.”
 What you eat affects how you feel and think.
 For example, a diet high in sodium can lead to dehydration and high blood pressure.
 These symptoms have related psychological manifestations such as irritability, mood swings, and depression.

 Of course, following a healthy diet is not the only way to take care of your body.
 Being physically active also contributes to a positive mood change.
 You don’t have to train for a marathon or spend hours in the gym.
 A systematic review published in the Journal of Happiness states that a little as 10 minutes of exercise per day or 1 day of extensive physical activity might result in increased levels of happiness and positivity.

 Practicing healthy habits is not easy.
 If you need a bit of extra help, consult an expert nutritionist or physician to understand the next steps to take.